 - During 1997, the regional transportation plan was amended and extended to the design year 2020.
 During the years 1998 through 2003, the refinement of that plan through county jurisdictional highway system plans was undertaken.
 In 2002 and 2003, that plan was reviewed, reaffirmed, and extended to the year 2025, and further refined through the conduct of the regional freeway reconstruction study.
 In 2006, the plan was amended and extended to 2035. - Under the long-range regional transportation system plan's congestion management system element, performance measures of congestion have been defined; existing and forecast future levels of congestion have been established; and alternative actions to resolve existing and future congestion problems have been evaluated and recommended.
-The attainment of the performance measures as of 1995 were reviewed in 1997 in the preparation of the regional long-range year 2020 plan, and as of 1998 were reviewed in 2000 in the review and reaffirmation of the regional plan, and as of 2000 were reviewed in 2002 as part of the review and reaffirmation of the regional plan which was completed in 2006. - Preparation of transportation-related Gubernatorial Executive Order 29 (GEO 29) reviews and monitoring, reviewing, and reporting of plan implementation activities attendant to the adopted regional transportation system plan.
+The attainment of the performance measures as of 1995 were reviewed in 1997 in the preparation of the regional long-range year 2020 plan, and as of 1998 were reviewed in 2000 in the review and reaffirmation of the regional plan, and as of 2000 were reviewed in 2002 as part of the review and reaffirmation of the regional plan which was completed in 2006.
+As part of the regional transportation plan review and update to be completed in 2010 and initiated in 2009, attainment of performance measures and plan implementation will be revealed. - Monitoring, reviewing, and reporting of plan implementation activities attendant to the adopted regional transportation system plan.

 - The Commission has a continuing arrangement with the University of Wisconsin-Extension whereby a full-time Extension educator is assigned to work with the Commission in carrying out the public participation program attendant to the land use and transportation planning efforts.
-During previous years, the public participation program included a regional planning conference; a workshop on rural cluster development featuring an introduction to SEWRPC Planning Guide No. 7; additional workshops on geographic information systems and proper land use as it relates to a variety of concerns, including stormwater and flooding concerns; an article published in Wisconsin Counties magazine highlighting the importance of regional planning; a staff report relative to citizens' advisory group involvement in future land use and transportation planning programs, and organizational efforts to obtain such citizen participation; drafting of an ongoing process for public involvement in transportation system planning and programming; youth water-quality-education sessions integrating, for the first time, land use and transportation systems as key variables; teacher-training sessions featuring land use and the relationships between historical development, transportation, and environmental concerns; related teacher-training curricula; town officials' training workshops on planning and zoning concepts, which have been part of an annual series, assistance provided to towns and villages relative to citizen surveys and community "visioning" meetings as preliminary considerations in the comprehensive land use planning process: ongoing coordination assistance provided to the Southeastern Area Land and Water Conservation Association, a coalition of county land conservation committee members and staff, exhibits placed at Wisconsin Farm Progress Days, held in Washington County, and at other exhibitions; and materials prepared for a new Commission-UW-Extension fact sheet series called "Plan On It!."
+During previous years, the public participation program included a regional planning conference; a workshop on rural cluster development featuring an introduction to SEWRPC Planning Guide No. 7; additional workshops on geographic information systems and proper land use as it relates to a variety of concerns, including stormwater and flooding concerns; an article published in Wisconsin Counties magazine highlighting the importance of regional planning; a staff report relative to citizens' advisory group involvement in future land use and transportation planning programs, and organizational efforts to obtain such citizen participation; drafting of an ongoing process for public involvement in transportation system planning and programming; youth water-quality-education sessions integrating, for the first time, land use and transportation systems as key variables; teacher-training sessions featuring land use and the relationships between historical development, transportation, and environmental concerns; related teacher-training curricula; town officials' training workshops on planning and zoning concepts, which have been part of an annual series, assistance provided to towns and villages relative to citizen surveys and community "visioning" meetings as preliminary considerations in the comprehensive land use planning process: ongoing coordination assistance provided to the Southeastern Area Land and Water Conservation Association, a coalition of county land conservation committee members and staff; exhibits placed at Wisconsin Farm Progress Days, held in Washington County, and at other exhibitions; and materials prepared for a new Commission-UW-Extension fact sheet series called "Plan On It!."
 Additional work was completed to synthesize the results of behavioral inventories and attitudinal surveys, among other efforts, designed to gauge public opinion relative to transportation system investments. - The Commission has provided the Wisconsin Department of Natural Resources with data analyses and forecasts, including traffic assignments for use in the State Implementation Plan.
 In addition, the Commission has conducted conformity analyses of the new regional transportation system plan and transportation improvement program.